Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

 * General Service information (non-version specific) is displayed at the top and includes the Service Name, Logical Name, Description, and Owning Team.
 There are tabs for the Versions, Access Rights, Tags & Attributes, and Assets for the General Service.
 * The metrics area displays the number of assets and products related to the General Service.
-* The general Access Rights tab displays all teams the API Service is shared with.
+* The general Access Rights tab displays all teams the API service is shared with.
-* The general Tags & Attributes tab displays the tags and attributes properties for the general API Service.
+* The general Tags & Attributes tab displays the tags and attributes properties for the general API service.
-* The general Asset tab displays the assets that contain this API Service.
+* The general Asset tab displays the assets that contain this API service.
 * Version specific information is displayed at the bottom in the Versions tab.
-Every version of the service is displayed by Service Revision name, specification type, and created/updated date on the left side of the Version tab, making it easy to view all versions of an API Service.
+Every version of the service is displayed by Service Revision name, specification type, and created/updated date on the left side of the Version tab, making it easy to view all versions of an API service.
 * With the version specific tab, there are other tabs to view the API Specification & Methods, Endpoints listening for requests to the service, Tags & Attributes, and Assets which are related to version of the service.

-## Create an API Service
+## Create an API service

 1. Navigate to *Topology* and select an environment.
 2. Click **+ Add API Service** to add a new service.